Uniform Decaying Property of Solutions for Anisotropic Viscoelastic Systems: Introduction

 All other assumptions of Assumption \ref{exponential} are satisfied by the assumptions we made for the separable kernel $G(x,t)$.

-\item[(v)] (examples) Well known spring-dashpot models in mechanics such as the Maxwell model, standard linear solid (abbreviated by SLS) model, Burgers model and their extended version yield VID systems under some condition at $t=0$. $G(x,t)$ of these VID systems can be separable.
-Also, in the multispace dimensional case, the extended Maxwell model and the extended SLS model can be separable.
-For more details, see \ref{secA_M}. \end{itemize} \end{remark}
+\item[(v)] (examples) Well known spring-dashpot models in mechanics such as the Maxwell model, standard linear solid (abbreviated by SLS) model, Burgers model and their higher space dimensional and anisotropic extended version yield VID systems under some condition at $t=0$. $G(x,t)$ of these VID systems can be separable.
+For more details, see \ref{secA_M} and \cite{EBM}. \end{itemize} \end{remark}